tanayios/intempt-intemptjs-demo/README.md

 1. Create an account on [Intempt's Console](https://app.intempt.com/)

-2. Head to Customer Data Platform -> Sources
+2. Head to Data -> Sources

 3. Create an ```Intempt Web Tracker``` source